fazibear/opal-virtual-dom/README.md

   end

   def render
+    # You can use chained methods
+    # to add class to elements
+    # use bang method to define element id

+    p.id! do
-    ul class: 'simple-list', hook: Hook.method(:create_hook) do
+      ul.simple-list.list hook: Hook.method(:create_hook) do
         @elements.each do |string|
           li do
             text string
+          end
         end
       end
     end